Cray-HPE/docs-csm/operations/network/management_network/dell/ssh.md

 # Configure Secure Shell (SSH)

 SSH server enables an SSH client to make a secure and encrypted connection to a switch.
-Currently, switch supports SSH version 2.0 only.
-The user authentication mechanisms supported for SSH are public key authentication and password authentication (RADIUS, TACACS+ or locally stored password).
+Currently, switches support SSH version 2.0 only.
+The user authentication mechanisms supported for SSH are public key authentication and password authentication (RADIUS, TACACS+, or locally stored password).
 Secure File Transfer Protocol (SFTP) provides file transfer.
 SSH Server and sftp-client via the `copy` command are supported for managing the router.

 ## Configuration Commands

 The SSH server is enabled by default.

 To disable the SSH server:

 ```
 # no ip ssh server enable.